Understanding the new crypto reporting rules coming to New Zealand

 We understand that this involves sensitive information.

-Any information collected will be securely stored, used only for regulatory purposes, and handled in line with our privacy and compliance obligations.
+Any information collected will be securely stored, used inline with regulatory requirements, and handled in accordance with our privacy policy.

 Pay It Now’s obligations

-As a New Zealand based crypto platform, Pay It Now is required to comply with these regulations.
+As a New Zealand based crypto platform, Pay It Now will be required to comply with these rules.

-This includes collecting required customer information, completing due diligence processes, reporting relevant information to Inland Revenue, and maintaining records.
-These are regulatory requirements that apply across the industry.
+This includes collecting required customer information, completing due diligence processes, reporting relevant information to Inland Revenue, and keeping records.
+These are regulatory requirements that will also apply across the wider industry.

 We appreciate your support as we work through these changes together.